 Which WordPress SEO plan is right for my website?

 Last week we made our ongoing WordPress SEO plans available to new clients for the first time.
-I’m writing this post to introduce our different plans and help you decide which one is suitable for your own WordPress website.
+I’m writing this post to introduce our different plans.
+It will help you decide which one is suitable for your own WordPress website.

 A choice of 3 SEO plans

 We offer 3 social media marketing and SEO plans specifically designed to raise the profile of WordPress websites.
-They are aimed at a range of budgets and combine multiple SEO and social media marketing techniques to meet different needs.
+They’re aimed at a range of budgets and combine multiple SEO and social media marketing techniques to meet different needs.